shayzluf/plurality-hebrew/src/site/versions/english.md

 The personal computing and internet revolutions led by pioneers like JCR Licklider and Douglas Engelbart, modeled the central role of digital technology in constructing and improving these engines of collaboration across diversity, a lost tradition which the rest of the book picks up.

-* Exploring the personal computer and Internet revolutions led by Internet pioneers such as JCR Licklider and Douglas Engelbart, which shaped the dynamics of digital technology in constructing and improving these cross-diversities, such as the central role of the engine of cooperation, which shaped the bright nodes of community networked co-creativity, such as Wikipedia, and the open-source software that continues this ideal through collaboration, sharing, and democratic participation. a lost tradition which the rest of the book picks up.
+* Exploring the personal computer and Internet revolutions led by Internet pioneers such as JCR Licklider and Douglas Engelbart, which shaped the dynamics of digital technology in constructing and improving these cross-diversities, such as the central role of the engine of cooperation, which shaped the bright nodes of community networked co-creativity, such as Wikipedia, and the open-source software that continues this ideal through collaboration, sharing, and democratic participation — a lost tradition which the rest of the book picks up.

 ## 4-0 Rights, Operating Systems and Digital Freedom